DmitryKolchin/AdvancedProgramming2024/DataDrivenMovement/DevelopmentJournal.md

     }
 }
 ```
+*Figure 2.
+Logic for updating the positions of the entities*

 This update ensures the circles bounce off the screen edges, creating a dynamic effect.
 Drawing the circles is handled using raylib's `DrawCircle` function [(raylib - cheatsheet, s.d.)](https://www.raylib.com/cheatsheet/cheatsheet.html):